hackerdeen/videowall/web_frontend/README.md

 - /image_data/resized - the resized image
 - /image_data/datafile - the data file, a text file or rgb values, comma delineated per x pixel, line delineated per y pixel

+## Issues
+- To read the pixel colour, I'm using the imagecolorat (http://php.net/manual/en/function.imagecolorat.php) function, but this gets called 4,320,000 times, and this is quite a slow process, often taking nearly a minute.
+Oddly it seems faster on my Asus EeePC (Atom CPU N550 @ 1.5GHz) than on my newer Asus X501A (i3-2330M CPU @ 2.2GHz), but this is maybe down to the X501A having a more of a dev/debug config.
+It is CPU bound, single threaded.

 ## UI
 - Upload button